 We can help you find suitably experienced cosmetic surgeons and reliable clinics throughout Mexico who offer laser skin resurfacing (sometimes called laser skin rejuvenation) at prices at least 50% lower than in the United States.

-Mexico is one of the most popular countries in the world for medical tourists, and while a great deal of them come from the United States and Canada, a growing number are starting to fly in from other parts of the world, particularly Europe.
+Mexico is one of the most popular countries in the world for medical tourists, and while most arrive from the United States and Canada, a growing number are now flying in from other parts of the world, particularly Europe.

-Like many other medical tourism destinations, Mexico has some incredible, state-of-the-art facilities which offer the finest quality treatments and standards of care to rival the best anywhere.
+Like many other leading medical tourism destinations, Mexico offers state-of-the-art facilities that offer the finest quality treatments and standards of care to rival the best anywhere.
 With the growth of the country’s medical (and traditional) tourism industry, infrastructure has simultaneously improved, while visitors have a wide choice of locations to choose from—whether it’s the white, sandy beaches of Cancun, the arty scene in Puerto Vallarta or the exciting pace of Mexico City.

-As laser skin resurfacing is considered to be a surgical procedure, there is a certain amount of downtime, and like all surgical procedures, it carries a risk.
+As laser skin resurfacing is considered to be a surgical procedure, there is a certain amount of downtime and, as with all surgeries, carries some risk.
 People vary in their body’s reactions, how quickly they heal and their anatomy, so outcomes are never entirely predictable.
 You can limit your risks by ensuring your laser skin resurfacing is performed by a qualified and experienced surgeon.

 Medical Departures helps you to find suitably qualified surgeons by running some background checks, including legal/criminal proceedings; qualifications and professional memberships.
 Visiting clinics and collating real patient reviews is also part of our measures to ensure that we have a well-rounded view so that our patients can choose in confidence.

 Laser skin resurfacing works by removing the outer layers of damaged skin, which promotes the growth of new, smoother, tighter skin.